DoSomething/contentful-prototype/docs/development/content-types/photo-submission-action.md

 ## Hours Spent Field

-If the associated Northstar Action for this Photo Submission Action (queried using the assign **Action ID** field) qualifies for Volunteer Credit, we display the Hours Spent input field, allowing the user to submit the time they've spent on this action.
+If the associated Northstar Action for this Photo Submission Action (queried using the assign **Action ID** field) qualifies for Volunteer Credit, we display the Hours Spent input fields, allowing the user to submit the time they've spent on this action.

+We display separate "hours" and "minutes" input fields which are than converted to a decimal value (e.g. 1 hour & 30 minutes => 1.5) before the Reportback is POSTed to our Activity API.

 ![Example Photo Submission Action With Hours Spent Field](../../.gitbook/assets/photo-submission-action-hours-spent.png)